vaginessa/Ameixa-LOS---CM-LineageOS-ICONPACK/README.md

-# TwelF - CM12 FLOSS Theme
+# TwelF - CM12/CM12.1/CM13 FLOSS Theme

-TwelF is a Material Design inspired theme for Android Lollipop aiming to provide a consistent and minimalistic look to your device.
+TwelF is a Material Design inspired theme aiming to provide a consistent and minimalistic look to your device.

 ## Requirements

-* A device running the Cyanogenmod 12 ROM (See the [list of supported devices](https://gitlab.com/xphnx/twelf_cm12_theme/wikis/compatible-devices))
+* A device running Cyanogenmod ROM (CM12, CM12.1 and CM13 supported).
+For CM11 devices take a look at [Onze CM11 Theme](https://gitlab.com/xphnx/onze_cm11_theme)
 * [F-droid client](https://f-droid.org/) installed (optional, but strongly recommended)

 ## Features